-The CHW Center of Stark
+The CHW Center

 - Design and pilot projects that are aimed at the integration of CHWs into the workforce of Stark County